Generalized Laplace Inference in Multiple Change-Points Models: Finite-Sample Evaluations

 \subsection{Precision of the Change-point Estimate}

 We consider the following estimators of $T_{b}^{0}$: the least-squares estimator (OLS), the GL estimator under a least-absolute loss function (GL-LN); the GL estimator under a least-absolute loss function with a uniform prior (GL-Uni).
 We compare the mean absolute error (MAE), standard deviation (Std), root-mean-squared error (RMSE), and the 25\% and 75\% quantiles.
+We set the trimming parameter $\epsilon$ equal to 0.05.
+As explained in \citet{casini/perron_Lap_CR_Single_Inf}, the trimming $\epsilon$ should not be chosen too high because otherwise the estimate might tend to overestimate (resp. underestimate) the break date if it is in the first (resp. second) half of the sample.
+They found that $\epsilon=0.05$ performs well for different locations of the break date and this is also confirmed in the simulations in this section.
+See Section 1 and 5 in \citet{casini/perron_Lap_CR_Single_Inf} for more discussion.

-Table \ref{Table M0 Bias}-\ref{Table M5 Bias} present the results.
+Tables \ref{Table M0 Bias}-\ref{Table M5 Bias} present the results.
 When the magnitude of the break is small, the OLS estimator displays quite large MAE, which increases as the change-point point moves toward the tails.
 In contrast, the GL estimator shows substantially lower MAE uniformly over break magnitudes and break locations.
 In addition, the GL estimator has smaller variance as well as lower RMSE compared to the OLS estimator.
 Notably, the distribution of GL-LN concentrates a higher fraction of the mass around the mid-sample relative to the finite-sample distribution of the OLS estimate.
 This is mainly due to the fact that the Quasi-posterior essentially does not share the marked trimodality of the finite-sample distribution {[}cf. \citet{casini/perron_CR_Single_Break}{]}.
 When the break magnitude is small, the objective function is quite flat with a small peak at the OLS estimate.
 The Quasi-posterior has higher mass close to the OLS estimate\textemdash which corresponds to the middle mode\textemdash and accordingly lower mass in the tails.
 The GL estimator that uses the uniform prior (GL-Uni) is also more precise than the OLS estimator, though the margin is smaller.
 The latter is due to the fact that the GL estimate uses information only from the OLS objective function.
+We have not reported the bias.
+However, here is a summary of its behavior which can also be learned from Figures \ref{Fig1}-\ref{Fig2}.
+When $\lambda_{b}^{0}=0.5$, the bias is small and close to zero because the finite-sample distributions of the estimators are symmetric.
+When $\lambda_{b}^{0}<0.5$, the bias is positive which means that the break date estimators tend to be on the right of $\lambda_{b}^{0}.$ The opposite hold for $\lambda_{b}^{0}>0.5$.\textbf{ }